 4. Create Consistent, Simple Communication Routines

 Unpredictable communication creates chaos.
 One day there’s a meeting, the next day it’s canceled.
 Some tasks are shared over chat, others over email, some mentioned casually in passing, and things fall through the cracks.
+Organizations that establish predictable communication habits often improve workplace communications by reducing confusion and ensuring that important information reaches the right people at the right time.

 Set simple, consistent routines.
 A daily 10-minute team check-in.
 A Monday priorities list.
 A Friday recap.
 It doesn’t have to be complicated.
 In fact, the simpler, the better.
 What matters is that everyone knows when and where communication is happening.